Twins' Derek Falvey must find answers: 'None of us slept well last night'

 Buxton did not respond to a text Thursday.

-There appears to be mutual interest between the Twins and veteran designated hitter Nelson Cruz about renewing their vows.
+There appears to be mutual interest between the Twins and veteran designated hitter Nelson Cruz about renewing their partnership.

 Cruz, who will be 41 next July 1, completed the second year of a two-year deal that paid him $4.4 million, the adjusted portion of his $12 million salary before the COVID-19 shutdown.
 Falvey confirmed that the club has been in contact with Cruz's agent.